 : Synaptic electronic (Neuromorphic electronics)

 A human brain is composed of neuronal networks with ~1012 neurons connected by about 1 quadrillion (1015) synapses.
 Synapses conduct signals between neurons in an ever-changing manner.
 The effect of a signal transmitted synaptically from one neuron to another can vary enormously, depending on the recent history of activity at either or both sides of the synapse, and such variations can last from milliseconds to months.
-Activity-dependent changes in synaptic trans-mission arise from a large number of mechanisms known collectively as synaptic plasticity.
+Activity-dependent changes in synaptic trans-mission arise from many mechanisms known collectively as synaptic plasticity.

-Plasticity of synapse is key idea of human-brain memory formation and learning.
+The plasticity of the synapse is a key idea of human-brain memory formation and learning.
 Long-term changes in the transmission properties of synapses provide a physiological substrate for learning and memory, whereas short-term changes support a variety of computations.

-We are interested in developing synaptic electronic devices with low-power consumption, low-cost, and extremely high flexibility that mimics the soft human organisms.
+We are interested in developing synaptic electronic devices based on organic semiconductor with low-power consumption, low cost, and high flexibility that mimics soft human organisms

-In this study, a long-length one-dimensional polymer nanowire was formed in a desired position and direction by using an electrohydrodynamic nanowire printing system, and the resulting nanowire was used as a postsynaptic neuron, the artificial synapse device having a similar structure and function to the vital neuron was implemented.
+In this study, we developed synaptic device based on organic semiconductor such as ion gel gated organic synaptic transistor (IGOST).
+At first, long-length one-dimensional polymer nanowire was formed in a desired position and direction by using an electrohydrodynamic nanowire printing system, and the resulting nanowire was used as a postsynaptic neuron, the artificial synapse device having a similar structure and function to the vital neuron was implemented.

 Because one-dimensional nanowire-based artificial synapse devices have very small diameters of nanometers and structures similar to nerve fibers (very long lengths at the meter level), the implementation of highly integrated neuro- It is easy.